misaka-10032/leetcode/coding/00253-meeting-rooms-2/README.md

 ## Solution - map only

-* Well, heap is kind of waste full.
+* Well, heap is kind of wasteful.
 * Actually we only maintain a map `time` to `cnt`
   * `+1` at starting point
   * `-1` at end point